oudalab/petrarch2/README.md

 the version has passed the tests.
 If for whatever reason you need to change the tests or add cases to the test file, state that in the PR description.

-## PETRARCH-1 vs. PETRARCH-2
+## PETRARCH-1 vs. PETRARCH-3

+Note, this is a direct port from PETRARCH-2.

 While these two programs share a name, actor dictionary formats and input formats, they are effectively two different programs:

 * Because it used the verb dictionaries from [TABARI](http://eventdata.parusanalytics.com/software.dir/tabari.html), a coder based on shallow parsing, PETRARCH-1 made relatively little use of the CoreNLP constituency parse beyond parts-of-speech markup and noun-phrase markup.
-PETRARCH-2 makes full use of the deep parse.
+PETRARCH-3 makes full use of the deep parse.

-* The verb dictionary for PETRARCH-2 is both different in the way it specifies patterns, and significantly simpler than the dictionaries in PETRARCH-1.
+* The verb dictionary for PETRARCH-3 is both different in the way it specifies patterns, and significantly simpler than the dictionaries in PETRARCH-1.

-* PETRARCH-2 actually incorporates some elements of the CAMEO ontology -- notably determining the scope of CAMEO 04 "CONSULT" events -- into the coder itself, as well as effectively redefining the 04 category compared to the
+* PETRARCH-3 actually incorporates some elements of the CAMEO ontology -- notably determining the scope of CAMEO 04 "CONSULT" events -- into the coder itself, as well as effectively redefining the 04 category compared to the
 TABARI and PETRARCH-1 implementations.
 In the PETRARCH-1 system, ontology implementation is done solely in the dictionaries.

-* Because PETRARCH-2 is more reliant on the deep parse, it is more sensitive to parsing errors on poorly-formed sentences.
+* Because PETRARCH-3 is more reliant on the deep parse, it is more sensitive to parsing errors on poorly-formed sentences.
 However, the deep parsing makes it much more robust against incorrectly assigning target actors.

-* PETRARCH-1 has a far more extensive validation suite than PETRARCH-2 has unit tests, and unfortunately due to the differences in the specification of verb patterns, the two are not compatible.
+* PETRARCH-1 has a far more extensive validation suite than PETRARCH-3 has unit tests, and unfortunately due to the differences in the specification of verb patterns, the two are not compatible.
 (We would enthusiastically welcome additions to the unit tests!)

 Despite these differences, the aggregate distributions of events in CAMEO 2-digit categories produced by the two systems in a test against a large corpus consisting of a wide variety of source materials (that is, not just sources with well-edited English) are quite similar, even though the results on individual stories only coincide about 40% of the time.